chloeegreen/Chloe_Green_Python_Portfolio/README.md

     Temperature in Kelvin was: 373.15

 This is the second file for creating functions.
-There are multiple video completions included in this.
-The error in this is purposeful:
+There are multiple video completions included in this. :

 ```python
 import numpy